danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 Finally, if there's a process improvement someone would like to explore, for example, turning on auto-merge on PR's, we just try it, no need to wait for official "end of sprint" retrospective meeting.
 We provide each other feedback continuously which eliminates that ceremony as well.

 <aside class="markdown-aside">
-I actually started my career before Scrum was a thing.
+I started my career before Scrum was a thing.
 Back then, it was Waterfall all the way.
 Over the years as Scrum became increasingly trendy, I've noticed some surprising similarities between the two.
 This post on <a class="markdown-link" href="https://medium.com/serious-scrum/the-unmistakable-signs-you-are-participating-in-fake-agile-theater-a7d1bd6a5dbc">Agile Theatre</a> is a fascinating look at that.
 </aside>

 ### We don't have time for all that writing

 This reminds me of a similar argument against automated testing.
 It goes something like this: "We don't have time to write tests, we're too rushed meeting the deadlines".
 To which my answer is: "Well then you must have plenty of time for fixing bugs and putting out production fires".
-In a similar way, if you don't have time to write, then you must have plenty of time to have the whole team holed up in meetings and not getting actual development work done.
+In a similar way, if you don't have time to write, then you must have plenty of time for developers to sit around in endless meetings rather than focusing on their work.

 Take an example of a single developer stuck on a problem.
 The seemingly easy approach is to reach out to the team, i.e. "let's hop on a call".
 Let's say there's 4 engineers on the team and they all get caught up in real time trying to solve this problem, I've seen these types of meetings run on for 3 hours or even more.
 That's at least 12 hours of people time!